Canada Child Benefit

 If you or your spouse or common‑law partner were non‑residents of Canada for part or all of the year, family net income includes your or your spouse’s or common‑law partner’s income from all sources, both inside and outside Canada, for any part of the year that either of you were not residents of Canada.
 Income from sources outside Canada must be determined in the same way net income is determined in Canada.

-Kinship or close relationship programs – programs of the Government of Canada or a provincial or territorial government, or under proposed changes an Indigenous governing body, for the care and upbringing, on a temporary basis, of a child in need of protection.
+Kinship or close relationship programs – programs of the Government of Canada, a provincial or territorial government, or an Indigenous governing body for the care and upbringing, on a temporary basis, of a child in need of protection.

 Married – you are legally married to someone.

 Primarily responsible for the care and upbringing of a child – you are responsible for such things as supervising the child’s daily activities and needs, making sure the child’s medical needs are met, and arranging for child care when necessary.
-We usually consider the female parent who lives with the child to be primarily responsible for the care and upbringing of the child.
+The CRA usually considers the female parent who lives with the child to be primarily responsible for the care and upbringing of the child.

 Separated – you have been living apart from your spouse or common-law partner because of a breakdown in the relationship for a period of at least 90 days and you have not reconciled.